SIX SONGS (LIEDER), OP. 97

 downward cascading series of the “flapping figures.”

-soaring, joyous line over the continued “flapping” figures in the
+over the continued “flapping” figures in the piano.
+The left

-piano.
-The left hand continues to play isolated chords.
-An
+hand continues to play isolated chords.
+An echo of

-music of the fourth.
-The differences in declamation are minor,
+fourth.
+The differences in declamation are minor, with one

-with one “split” note, one “joined” repeated note, and the setting of
+“split” note, one “joined” repeated note, and the setting of the

-sweeping arpeggios.
-The second statement of the line, which is
+arpeggios.
+The second statement of the line, which is twice

 chord.